 The Other Costs of Drinking and Driving

 Most of us are aware that drinking and driving kills.
 In fact, an alcohol-related traffic fatality occurs every 30 minutes.
 However, the tragic side of drinking and driving, which most often includes the loss of loved ones, is not the focus of this article.
-Instead, we’ll point out some of the other, less-talked-about, yet still serious, consequences of drinking and driving.
+Instead, we’ll point out some of the other, less discussed, yet still serious, consequences of drinking and driving.

 Check out the video below in which a highway patrolman, former prosecutor, and insurance agent discuss some of these topics: